cesanta/v7/docs/c-api/string_public.h/v7_get_string_data.md

 Returns a pointer to the string stored in `v7_val_t`.

-String length returned in `len`.
+String length returned in `len`, which is allowed to be NULL.
 Returns NULL if the value is not a string.

 JS strings can contain embedded NUL chars and may or may not be NUL terminated.